 By the way, doesn’t it seem rather hypocritical for a culture that is obsessed with demonic Halloween costumes and decorations, enamored with curse words referring to hell, and fascinated by horror movies and haunted houses to criticize the AiG tracts for their “terrifying image of an angry dinosaur” and references to “eternal damnation and pain”?

 Of course, no discussion of Halloween would be complete without secularists calling us hypocrites for rejecting Halloween as a pagan holiday but observing Christmas, a holiday that they insist is borrowed from a pagan celebration.
-(For more information debunking this faulty claim, read Bodie Hodge’s article, “The Origin of Christmas,” and his book War on Christmas.)
+(For more information debunking this faulty claim, read Bodie Hodge’s article, “Is Christmas a Pagan Holiday?,” and his book War on Christmas.)

 This article and its many accusations remind me of Isaiah 5:20: “Woe to those who call evil good, and good evil; who put darkness for light, and light for darkness.”
 This Halloween, pray that those who embrace the celebration of fear and death will find peace and life in Christ and His work on the Cross.